Breeder's Next Litter Waitlist Form

 About the Dog Doxen

-The Doxen, more famously recognized as the Dachshund and fondly nicknamed the “wiener dog,” boasts a unique physique with its elongated body and stubby legs.
+The Doxen, better known as the Dachshund and commonly referred to as the “wiener dog,” is a breed with a unique body structure, possessing an elongated body and short, stubby legs.

-Their striking appearance and lively disposition distinguish them from other breeds.
+Their beauty and temperament set them apart from other breeds.

 Two Dog Doxen kissing